Information on the three major types of rattlesnakes in Louisiana is provided here in this post.

 3. Eastern Diamondback Rattlesnake

-Southeastern Louisiana is home to the Eastern Diamondback Rattlesnake.
-These types of rattlesnakes in Louisiana favor humid, wooded regions.
+Southeastern Louisiana is home to the Eastern Diamondback Rattlesnake, which favors humid, wooded regions.

 According to studies, some of these types of rattlesnakes in Louisiana can grow to about 8 feet long!
-Eastern diamondback rattlesnakes have overtones of brown and are yellowish, olive green, or gray in color.
+Eastern diamondback rattlesnakes have overtones of brown and are yellowish, olive green, or gray.

 They are so named because of the extensive black patterns on their backs.
 These designs have black diamond-shaped centers, light-colored borders, and light-brown outside edges.

-On both sides of their face, a broad band of black color that is bordered by white extends from each eye to the lips.
+On both sides of their faces, a broad band of black, bordered by white, extends from each eye to the lips.

 They are one of the most lethal types of rattlesnakes in Louisiana to be bitten because of how much poison they can inject due to their size.

-Recent research has also demonstrated that these snakes’ venom differs depending on their location.
+Recent research has also demonstrated that these snakes’ venom differs depending on location.

 In Louisiana, where it is critically endangered, Louisiana state law protects the eastern diamondback rattlesnake.